 Of course, we had to invite our friends Anna and Elsa to come and build the snowman with us.
 We just happen to have LEGO Disney Frozen Playground set so the princesses were all dressed up in snow gear.

-Then in a typical boy manner, my son decided he wanted to bury Anna and Elsa.
+Then in a typical boy manner, my son decided he wanted to bury Anna and Elsa with the fake snow.
 I bet the princesses didn’t see that one coming!

 The Science Behind Baking Soda Snow